Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 V-brakes have small components but they are very critical in achieving effective performance of the brakes.
 The most important of all is the noodle and the boot.
 The noodle is that curved metal piece that holds your cable.
 The rubber boot is located at your brake arms.
 They are more prone to damage.

-Most of the time, there was a problem with my noodle or the boot and I did not really know this in the start.
+Most of the time, there was a problem with my noodle or the boot and I did not know this in the start.
 I would spend hours watching videos, trying to know what was wrong with my brake until my friend suggested I inspect the noodle.
 That’s when I realized where the problem was.
-I replaced the noodle and my brake was working again.
+I replaced the noodle and my brake was working fine again.

 8. Clean The Rim Surface (V-Brakes)

 If the rim surface is not, your v-brakes will not perform.
 They require a clean surface for effective functioning.
 Clean the rim at intervals so that you can have reliable braking.
 I use surgical spirit (rubbing alcohol) and a rag to clean my rim surface.
-Take a small spray bottle and spray the spirit onto your rim surface.
-Spray it on both sides and then gently wipe it with the rag.
-You can easily find the surgical spirit at pharmacies.

 9. Tighten The Bolts And Fasteners

 On a V-brake system, you will have bolts and fasteners.
 Bolts hold together the brake arms, posts, and cable anchor.
 Tighten these bolts securely.
 For caliper brakes, cantilever brakes, and disc brakes, there are specific bolts and fasteners that you have to inspect and tighten routinely.
-These include mounting bolts, different connecting points in the brake system as well as the rotor bolts found on disc brakes.

-10. Take A Test Drive
+10. Don’t Forget To Take A Test Drive

 FAQs